New Zealand Police: Family Harm App

 Family Harm is an award-winning iOS app we designed with New Zealand Police to help tackle the single biggest social issue facing New Zealand today.
 Domestic violence contributes to approximately half of all violent crime in New Zealand and accounts for over 40% of frontline police time.

 Bronwyn Marshall, acting Superintendent Safer Whānau, describes the value the app has brought to the process: “The Family Harm app replaces a 13-page paper form, which took officers around 40 minutes to complete".
-With over 121,000 episodes of family harm occurring in New Zealand in the last calendar year, the app effectively banished more than 1.5 million pages of paperwork overnight.
+With around 130,000 episodes of family harm occurring in New Zealand every calendar year, the app effectively banished more than 1.5 million pages of paperwork overnight.

 To better understand the needs of users, the Smudge team spent hundreds of hours shadowing frontline police across multiple towns and cities, and some of our team co-located to the Royal New Zealand Police College in Porirua.